konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 trying to deploy a non-production instance, you can reduce the defaults in order to fit into a smaller cluster.
 Konfuzio can work without a GPU.
 The GPU is used to train and run Categorization AIs.
 We observe a 5x faster training and a 2x faster execution on GPU compared to CPU.
 Most Konfuzio Installations do not use GPUs.

+##### Storage Requirements

+This section outlines the initial storage requirements for the on-premises installation.
+It is important to take these requirements into consideration when setting up your server, as the amount of storage needed may depend on the number of documents being processed.

+1. For testing purposes, a minimum of 10 GB is required per server (not per instance of a worker).
+2. For serious use, a minimum of 100 GB should be directly available to the application.
+This amount should also cover the following:
+    - Postgres, which typically uses 10% of this size.
+    - Docker image storage, up to 25 GB should be reserved for upgrades.
+3. Each page thumbnail adds 1-2 KB to the file size.
+4. After uploading, the total file size of a page image and its thumbnails increases by approximately a factor of 3 (10 MB becomes approximately 30 MB on the server).
+5. To reduce storage usage, it is recommended to disable sandwich file generation by setting `ALWAYS_GENERATE_SANDWICH_PDF=False`.

 #### Deploy using Helm

 Once you have all of your configuration options collected, we can get any dependencies